|Problem Solving Sessions||TBD|

 The course features a rigorous approach to carrying out mathematical proofs, focusing on basic set theory, definitional techniques including various forms of recursion, and proof techniques including different kinds of induction.

-Formal prerequisites (not enforced for grad students): CAS CS 320 (Concepts of Programming Languages); and either CAS CS 330 (Introduction to Analysis of Algorithms) or CAS CS 332 (Elements of the Theory of Computation).
+Formal prerequisites: CAS CS 320 (Concepts of Programming Languages), and either CAS CS 330 (Introduction to Analysis of Algorithms) or CAS CS 332 (Elements of the Theory of Computation); or consent of instructor.

 Informal prerequisites: you should have enough familiarity with the concepts of programming languages so that learning basic functional programming won't be too much of a stretch; and you should have reached an intermediate level of mathematical maturity, and be competent using proof techniques like mathematical induction, and proof by contradiction.

-We will be using the Fall 2019 draft of my textbook on formal language theory, entitled Formal Language Theory: Integrating Experimentation and Proof.
-I'll be making revisions as the semester progresses.
+We will be using the Fall 2021 draft of my (freely available!) textbook on formal language theory, entitled Formal Language Theory: Integrating Experimentation and Proof.

 You may find it useful to also study the related sections of another book on formal language (automata) theory.
 Note, however, that the notation and definitions used by any particular book won't be identical to the ones we'll be using.